 scheme of plot twists focused primarily on the dark underpinnings of American

 middle class life – innocent people caught up in circumstances beyond their

 control or understanding.
 Thought to be a uniquely skilled modern day Alfred

 Hitchcock.
 And as if her ghostly tales were not enough, she's also a ghostwriter.

 Regina has already garnered a legacy of history making accomplishments as a producer of Twentieth Television’s three-time Emmy® Award Winning court TV series Cristina’s Court, the first court show to win a Daytime Emmy, and creator of the first local cable program, The Thomas Webb Variety Hour Minus 30, to increase viewer subscriptions to Time Warner and transition from cable to DVD.
-Regina also developed the first religious programs on Houston’s PAX-TV and founded the nation’s first Comedy Entertainment Magazine (UBTRIPPIN'); highlighting artists such as Jamie Foxx, Margaret Cho, Steve Harvey, and media mogul Russell Simmons.
+Regina also developed the first religious programs on Houston’s PAX-TV and founded the nation’s first Comedy Entertainment Magazine UBTRIPPIN'; highlighting artists such as Jamie Foxx, Margaret Cho, Steve Harvey, and Arsenio Hall.
 As one of the first comedians featured, Steve Harvey honored the magazine with his live comedy concert, Still Trippin'.
 Suggestions have been made to include the magazine in the Smithsonian National Museum of African American History & Culture.

-In addition, Regina's works have appeared in online commentary, news and publications such as The Wall Street Journal, Marie Claire, Family Circle, Cosmopolitan, and Associated Press.
+and family films.
+Regina's works have also appeared in online commentary, news and publications such as The Wall Street Journal, Marie Claire, Family Circle, Cosmopolitan, and Associated Press.